 The Balance Section is hosted by all three personalities.
-Students learn here that forest management requires cooperative interaction.
-The underlying message is this: to reach the desired objectives of a forest landowner, a forest manager must balance the environment, economic, and social objectives.
+Students learn here that forest management requires cooperation and compromise.
+The underlying message is this: to reach the desired objectives of the forest landowner, a forest manager must balance the environment, economic, and social objectives.